Orangecat32/quote-client/README.md

      - start the server before starting the client

 ## Server Notes
+- server was created with node, express and socket.io
 - To run the server, open a command window in the repository directory and execute 'yarn server' (or npm server)
 - socket.io listening on port 8005
 - REST data served by express on port 4000